-7. How to make a Complaint
+7. How to make a complaint

 We ask that, where appropriate, you first raise the matter directly with the relevant staff member.
-If that is not appropriate or the issue was not addressed to your satisfaction or you simply wish to make a formal complaint you can do so by any of the following means:
+If that is not appropriate or the issue was not addressed to your satisfaction, or you simply wish to make a formal complaint you can do so by any of the following means:

-- 1. Lodging a complaint on the School's website Contact Us Guildford Grammar School (ggs.wa.edu.au) Submit feedback. - 2.
-Contact our Complaints Manager on 08 9377 8582 or send an email to complaints@ggs.wa.edu.au. - 3.
-Writing a letter to the Guildford Grammar School addressed to "The Complaints Manager".
+- 1. Lodge a complaint on the School's website Contact Us Guildford Grammar School (ggs.wa.edu.au).
+Submit feedback. - 2.
+Contact our Complaints Manager via 08 9377 9222 or send an email to complaints@ggs.wa.edu.au. - 3.
+Write a letter to Guildford Grammar School addressed to The Complaints Manager, 11 Terrace Road, Guildford WA 6935.